Do Go On - 350 - Arctic Badass Peter Freuchen

 I'm looking it up for you now.

-12 people made it to the moon only 8 times as Takeshi being beaten
+12, so 12 people made of the moon only eight times as Takeshi been beaten.

-Inspiring a genre of game shows involving physical challenges and painful entertainment
+It was a highly influential on global popular culture inspiring a genre of game shows involving physical challenges and painful entertainment.

-It's been a while since I worked in trivia Dave
+You've been a while since I worked in trivia, Dave.

 I guess it is for you too a little bit.